Offsite Collaborations Involving Animal Work

 The Northwestern Institutional Animal Care and Use Committee (IACUC) has an approved Animal Welfare Assurance with the Office of Laboratory Animal Welfare (OLAW) which is required in order for Northwestern to receive PHS and other federal funding.
 As the grantee of federal funds, Northwestern is ultimately responsible for compliance with the PHS Policy for PHS supported activities, including animal activities supported by Northwestern at other performance sites.

 Because collaborations between institutions can create ambiguities, the Guide indicates that institutions should have a formal written understanding to address animal care and use responsibilities, animal ownership, and IACUC review and oversight (Guide page 15).
 To address each IACUC’s responsibilities, the Northwestern IACUC approved the Policy on IACUC Agreements with Collaborating Institutions.
-This requires confirmation of IACUC approval by the NU IACUC Office and initiation of an IACUC Agreement between the collaborating IACUCs.
-This process ensures the Northwestern IACUC is aware of animal work occurring at other institutions and, if federally funded, a congruency review to assure the protocol aligns with the work proposed in the grant (NIH GPS 188.8.131.52).
+This requires the IACUC Office to confirm IACUC approval of the protocol and, if federally funded, conduct a congruency review to assure the protocol aligns with the work proposed in the grant (NIH GPS 188.8.131.52) and to initiate an IACUC Agreement between the collaborating IACUCs.
+This process ensures that the Northwestern IACUC is aware of animal work occurring at other institutions and establishes regulatory and oversight responsibilities. .

 To assist the IACUC with meeting these requirements for offsite animal work supported by Northwestern, the following documents must be submitted to the IACUC Office (firstname.lastname@example.org):